-Jason Winn, founder and CEO of Bonk Breaker knows a thing or two about exercise.
+Jason Winn, Founder & President of Bonk Breaker knows a thing or two about exercise.
 He’s been trying to perform at the highest level since picking up baseball and football in high school.
 From there, Winn progressed into triathlon at age 22 and quickly found himself hooked, completing an Ironman within 7 months of his first race.
 We don’t want to encourage that behaviour, but we thought you might like to meet the guy behind the bars that you use for own athletic endeavors.

 Jason’s story is one many of us can identify with, a high flying student athlete who didn’t quite make it to the professional level in a prestigious ballsport and found his love of endurance exercise later in life.
 Jason was 22 when he started his first triathlon, but it didn’t take him long to rack up some serious race miles.
 “A few weeks later, I almost drowned in the ocean swim but ended up finishing the race and was a great workout.
 About an hour after the race, I decided to sign up for an Ironman, which was 7 months out.”
 From there he raced four half Ironmans, a 24-hour paddleboard race and, the day after the paddle, the Race Across America.